Afzal2041/airline-delay-cause/README.md

 # airline-delay-cause
-we will use data from kaggle
+we will use data from kaggle.